braincogsci/literature-thesis/lt-manual.md

 ## Process
 The follow steps determine the workflow of the Literature Thesis:
 - Once there is an agreement between student, supervisor and assessor, the student can register the project via www.datanose.nl/#yourprojects.
+The student can suggest who should be examiner of the project.
 - The programme will then review whether the proposed set-up fits within the scope and regulations of *Brain and Cognitive Sciences*.
+The person who has the examiner role may be altered during this step.
 - Once approved, work on the thesis can start.
 - Upon completion, the student submits the thesis to datanose.nl.
 - Once the thesis has been submitted, the examiner will receive a link via e-mail through which the final grade for the work can be registered.
 See [this section](#Grading) for more information on the grading process.